 The English College Dubai is a private FS to Year 13 school located in Umm Suqeim, Dubai.
-The school was established in 1992 and has been consistently rated Good since inspections began.
+The original Secondary school was established in 1992 and has been consistently rated Good since inspections began.
+Its neighbouring Manor Primary school (under the same ownership) was integrated into the College in January 2019.

 The story so far...